Miami vs. Washington State Sun Bowl NCAA Football Odds, Plays and Insights | December 31, 2021

 Over/Under Insights

-- Friday's over/under is three points lower than the two team's combined 62.5 points per game average.
+- The combined points per game average of the two teams, 62.5, is three points above Friday's over/under.

-- This contest's over/under is 6.8 points more than the 52.7 these two squads combine to allow per game this season.
+- This contest's total is 6.8 points greater than the 52.7 these two squads combine to allow per game this season.

-- The Hurricanes and their opponents have scored an average of 59.9 points per game in 2021, 0.4 more than Friday's total.
+- Hurricanes games this season feature an average total of 59.9 points, a number 0.4 points higher than Friday's over/under.

-- The 59.5 over/under in this game is 3.2 points higher than the 56.3 average total in Cougars games this season.
+- The 59.5 total in this game is 3.2 points above the 56.3 average total in Cougars games this season.

 Miami Stats and Trends

-- In Miami's 12 games this season, it has six wins against the spread.
+- Miami has six wins against the spread in 12 games this season.

 - The Hurricanes are 3-5 ATS when favored by 2.5 points or more this season.

-- Miami is 6-4 against the spread and 7-3 overall this season when the team scores more than 24.3 points.
+- Miami is 6-4 against the spread and 7-3 overall in games when it scores more than 24.3 points.

-- In games that Miami churns out more than 378.9 yards, the team is 6-2 against the spread and 6-2 overall.
+- When Miami amasses more than 378.9 yards, the team is 6-2 against the spread and 6-2 overall.

-- This year, the Hurricanes have 17 turnovers, 10 fewer than the Cougars have takeaways (27).
+- The Hurricanes have turned the ball over 17 times this season, 10 fewer than the Cougars have forced (27).

 - Find the latest spread and moneyline odds for Miami at SISportsbook.